 Counseling and therapy are vital for preventing relapse.
 Detox and medications may eliminate obstacles to recovery such as withdrawal, but a number of triggers or everyday stressors can cause cravings that lead to relapse.

 Patients have to be able to live without alcohol to recover from alcoholism.
-Counseling and therapy help patients find motivation for entering treatment, garner positive reinforcement and learn to identify and overcome underlying causes of addiction.
+Counseling and therapy help patients find motivation for entering rehab, garner positive reinforcement and learn to identify and overcome underlying causes of addiction.

 Cognitive behavioral therapy is one of the most effective forms of therapy for addiction.
 It teaches patients to identify, avoid and manage situations that are likely to lead to alcohol use.